Skip to main content

 Composite Science Education Degree

-• On graduation, you'll work with faculty to obtain the appropriate teaching license and/or endorsement.
+• On graduation, our faculty will work with you to obtain appropriate materials needs to pursue appropriate teaching license and/or endorsement.

 • The Teacher Education program connects you with local volunteer opportunities at area schools, adding to teaching experience, building your resume and creating professional networks.